 In addition to elbow pain patients may experience, weakness in the fingers and thumb, and pain into the forearm and wrist.

 When the nerves in the neck are irritated or injured it can lead to symptoms into the shoulder, elbow, forearm, wrist and or hand.
 Symptoms typically are worsened by neck movements, and may involve: numbness, tingling, burning, weakness and pain into the upper extremities and neck.
+At our North Vancouver chiropractor clinic Mountain Health & Performance our doctors are experts in the treatment of cervical radiculopathy and other forms of neck pain.
+Check out our conditions page to learn more by clicking on the blue title above.

-Do I need a Tennis Elbow Brace or a Tennis Elbow Strap?
+Do I need a Tennis Elbow Brace?

 Tennis Elbow braces are believed to decrease forces at the elbow by absorbing some of the tensile forces that are generated by the wrist extensors at that location.
 This strap is worn near the insertion of the wrist extensors just below the elbow.
 Elbow splints and straps are often prescribed for the treatment of tennis elbow.
 These are intended to restrict forearm movement and relieve loads on the origin of the extensor muscles (near the elbow).